cameroncuster/snake_player/README.md

 # Snake Player - Cameron Custer #
 Well-written implementation in C++ of generic snake player for the classic "Snake Game."
 Player is dictated only by SSSP graph traversal algorithms.
 The player was developed through a series of trail and error.
-Initally I intended to develop a Genetic Algorithm for the game of Snake, but this was unsuccessful as you can read from my log.
-I also attempted using DFS and BFS (SSSP) algorithms for pathfinding, but AStar yeilded the best performance and allowed me to integrate my own heuristic function.
+Initially I intended to develop a Genetic Algorithm for the game of Snake, but this was unsuccessful as you can read from my log.
+I also attempted using DFS and BFS (SSSP) algorithms for pathfinding, but AStar yielded the best performance and allowed me to integrate my own heuristic function.
 While the integration of the heuristic was unsuccessful, the pathfinding algorithm has performed better than expected.
 Behaviors evolved from the player which had not been accounted for in the code.
 For example, upon watching the snake graphically I noticed if the food is surrounded by the snakes tail the snake will position more space between the food of the snake and the snakes tail to allow the snake to eat the food.
-Overall the algorithm gave outstanding performance, frequency acheiving a perfect score, and nearing a perfect score almost every run.
+Overall the algorithm gave outstanding performance, frequency achieving a perfect score, and nearing a perfect score almost every run.
 The player also handles non- traditional size grids well (with or without obstacles).